HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 ### Requirements

 * All work must be your own.
-During the grading process we will check the revision history.
 Submissions that do not meet this requirement will not be considered.
 * Global template partials for header and footer
   * Header must have editable quote